Galfy1/ros2-droneswarm-hw-ws/README.md

 The scripts create and use a Micro-ROS agent in its own workspace on the Pi.
 However, we also have a Micro-ROS agent package in our droneswarm workspace that is not being used.
 Using the Micro-ROS agent within the droneswarm workspace instead could simplify the setup, dependency installation, and related processes.

 ## Behavior of <force_rebuild_of_ros2_docker> and Dependencies
-Using <force_rebuild_of_ros2_docker> will remove all dependencies installed in the Docker container running on the Pi, requiring them to be reinstalled.
+Using `<force_rebuild_of_ros2_docker>` will remove all dependencies installed in the Docker container running on the Pi, requiring them to be reinstalled.

 ## Regarding the "autostart files" Using systemd
 These files are not fully tested.

-## Issues related to automatic installation of depencencies
+## Issues Related to Automatic Installation of Dependencies
-The <install_dependencies> functionality of /build_copy_start_on_pi.sh does not seem to fully work
+The `<install_dependencies>` functionality in `build_copy_start_on_pi.sh` does not fully work.

 # Troubleshooting tips
 - If you get "credential" issues while running the bash scripts, try running them with sudo.
 If that does not work: in ~/.docker/config.json change credsStore to credStore.
-- If you get "exec /bin/sh: exec format error" while running the "cross compile" bash script, you Qemu might be broken - try installing it again using the command mentioned earlier in this readme file
+- If you get "exec /bin/sh: exec format error" while running  `build_copy_start_on_pi.sh`, you QEMU is proabably broken - try installing it again using the command mentioned earlier in this readme file.
+- If you encounter weird build errors when using `build_copy_start_on_pi.sh`, your system may not have enough resources.
+Try building `<build_application>` and `<build_micro_ros_agent>` separately instead of running both at the same time.